leekwunfung817/ComputerVision-technique-ObjectRegister/README.md

 </pre>

-##  Program Thread 3 - Database communicate
+##  Program Thread 3 - Record alignment and database communication
 check database table, check-in and check-out record which is nearby the moving datetime - for map display
 <pre>
 sleep 3 second